Samyakmanwatkar10/internmeets_internship/Project_1(Air Quality Analysis)/README.md

 4. Advanced Data Visualization:
 To further explore the data, the code includes an additional visualization of the relationships between numerical features through a scatter plot matrix.
 This matrix provides a detailed view of pairwise scatter plots among multiple variables, helping to identify complex interactions and potential clusters that may not be evident from individual plots.
 Each scatter plot in the matrix displays the relationship between two numerical features, allowing for a deeper understanding of how variables influence each other and highlighting patterns or trends across the dataset.
 This comprehensive visualization aids in uncovering insights that could be critical for building predictive models or conducting more detailed analyses.

----

-This updated summary includes an additional point on advanced data visualization, offering a more thorough overview of the data analysis process.